coverlet-coverage/coverlet/README.md

 * Branch coverage
 * Filter modules to be instrumented
+* Support for more output formats (e.g. JaCoCo, Cobertura)
 * Console runner (removes the need for requiring a NuGet package)

 ## Issues & Contributions